 Underwater Welders Are Injured and Killed at Extremely High Rates

 Underwater welding is one of the most singularly dangerous professions in the United States.
 There are differing statistics on the fatality rate of these workers.
-The International Association of Underwater Welders states that roughly 13 out of every 1,000 underwater welders will lose their lives on the job each year.
-These figures are only on an annual basis, meaning that an underwater welder has a statistically significant chance of being killed on the job during the course of their career.
+According to Inspenet, an energy & industrial trade publication, roughly 15 out of every 1,000 underwater welders will lose their lives on the job each year.
+This mortality rate is only on an annual basis, meaning that an underwater welder has a statistically significant chance of being killed on the job during the course of their career.
 Even if an underwater welder is not killed in an accident, there is a high chance that they would suffer some type of injury during the course of their employment.
 There is a reason why underwater welders make far more than the average worker.

 Welding alone, even when it occurs on land, has its own share of inherent hazards that include exposure to gases and flame and complicated equipment.
 The situation is exacerbated far more when the welder is underwater.
 There are many reasons why underwater welding can be a dangerous profession.
 The first, and most obvious reason, is that the worker is submerged for an extended amount of time.
 Beyond that, an underwater welder may face the following risks during the course of their job: